lu2idreams/Awesome-WM-Setup/README.md

 ```

+For consistency with gtk elements, I recommend installing gruvbox icon and gtk themes, like this one by TheGreatMcPain: https://github.com/TheGreatMcPain/gruvbox-material-gtk.

 Lastly, I recommend aprilove's (https://github.com/aprilove/) collection of gruvbox wallpapers for some nice wallpapers to go along with the setup.
 Clone them for example into your pictures folder:

 ```